North British Functional Analysis Seminars

 More about the history of NBFAS can be found at the EMS blog on "The History and Culture of the North British Functional Analysis Seminar", led by Houry Melkonian and funded by the EMS RSF.
 The project contains interviews with John Ringrose, Alastair Gillespie and Allan M Sinclair on the origins and the influence of the seminar series.

 The following universities are members of NBFAS: Aberdeen, Queen's University Belfast, Birmingham, Cambridge, Edinburgh, Glasgow, Heriot-Watt, Lancaster, Leeds, Newcastle-upon-Tyne, Nottingham, Oxford.

 The current organizing committee is as follows:

-- Local representatives: Prof. Robert Archbold (Aberdeen), Dr Martin Mathieu (Belfast), Dr Olga Maleva (Birmingham), Dr András Zsák (Cambridge), Prof. Anthony Carbery (Edinburgh), Dr Christian Voigt (Glasgow), Dr Heiko Gimperlein (Heriot-Watt), Dr Derek Kitson (Lancaster), Dr Ben G. Sharp (Leeds), Dr David Kimsey (Newcastle-upon-Tyne), Dr Joel Feinstein (Nottingham), Prof. Charles J.K.
-Batty (Oxford).
+Local representatives: Prof. Robert Archbold (Aberdeen), Prof. Martin Mathieu (Belfast), Dr Olga Maleva (Birmingham), Dr András Zsák (Cambridge), Prof. Anthony Carbery (Edinburgh), Prof Christian Voigt (Glasgow), Dr Lyonell Boulton (Heriot-Watt), Dr Robin Hillier (Lancaster), Dr Ben G. Sharp (Leeds), Dr David Kimsey (Newcastle-upon-Tyne), Dr Joel Feinstein (Nottingham), Prof. Stuart White (Oxford).

 NBFAS is registered with the Charity Commissioners, Reg.
 No. 313424.